CTM Risk Management in Shipping

 • Blockchain-based documentation trials

-Although physical cash remains necessary, digital oversight improves transparency.
+Although physical cash remains crucial, computerised oversight moves toward transparency.

 Anti-Money Laundering (AML) Considerations

-Financial regulators globally are tightening AML checks.
+Financial controllers are settling AML checks comprehensively.
 Shipowners must ensure:

-Non-compliance can result in heavy penalties or vessel detention.
+Non-compliance can result in overpowering disciplines or vessel detention.

-Ship agents act as fiduciaries.
-Their responsibility includes:
+Ship chiefs act as fiduciaries.
+Their commitment includes:

 • Coordinating with banks